rss logo

 Microsoft Logo

-EtherChannel is also possible with Windows Servers.
-We will see an example of a server with two network interfaces.
+EtherChannel can also be used with Windows Server.
+Here's an example of a server with two network interfaces.

 switch01(config)# interface range GigabitEthernet1/0/25-26 switch01(config-if)# switchport mode access switch01(config-if)# switchport access vlan 2 switch01(config-if)# channel-protocol lacp switch01(config-if)# channel-group 2 mode passive